 Powdr 'Protect Your Playground' Grant Program

 Protect Your Playground was created to empower and inspire individuals of all ages to develop solutions for environmental issues that affect their local natural playgrounds and communities.
 Applicants can request up to $2,500 in funding.
 Grants are reserved for individuals – no money will be rewarded to nonprofits or corporations.
-More information on how to apply for 2014 to come.

 National Forest Foundation